Nation of shopkeepers

-The phrase "a nation of shopkeepers", commonly attributed to Napoleon, is a reference to England or the United Kingdom.
+The phrase "nation of shopkeepers" is an expression used to refer to England or the United Kingdom.
+It is often attributed to Napoleon, though this claim is disputed and earlier occurrences exist.

 Attribution to Napoleon

-There is reason to doubt that Napoleon ever used it.
+There is reason to doubt that Napoleon ever used the phrase.
 No contemporaneous French newspaper mentions that he did.
-The phrase was first used in an offensive sense by the French revolutionary Bertrand Barère de Vieuzac on 11 June 1794 in a speech to the National Convention: "Let Pitt then boast of his victory to his nation of shopkeepers".
+The phrase was first used in a derogatory sense by French revolutionary Bertrand Barère on 11 June 1794 in a speech to the National Convention: "Let Pitt then boast of his victory to his nation of shopkeepers".
+Barère was referring to the British victory over the French at the Glorious First of June.
 Later, during the Napoleonic wars, the British press mentioned the phrase, attributing it either to "the French" or to Napoleon himself.

-A later, explicit source is Barry Edward O'Meara, who was surgeon to Napoleon during his exile in St. Helena.
+A later, explicit source is Barry O'Meara, who was surgeon to Napoleon during his exile in St. Helena.
 If O'Meara is to be believed, Napoleon said: